The Death of the Draftsman

 truly is convoluted documentation.
 Trust me no draftsman was consulted.

 is what a major airplane company now delivers to their suppliers.
 It truly is convoluted documentation.
 Trust me no draftsman was consulted.There are virtually no dimensions, just overly complex GD&T Feature Control.
 Oh, yes, add GD&T expert to the CAD engineer's required skills.
-As you can see it is a simple sheet metal part that in the past would mostly be covered by UOS (Unless Otherwise Specified) standard industry tolerances.
+As you can see it is a simple machined part that in the past would mostly be covered by UOS (Unless Otherwise Specified) standard industry tolerances.
 As a senior draftsman you can only laugh at what is being called important today.

 image on the left is what should be being delivered along with the 3D model.